 How should I allocate my time between Guilin & Yangshuo

-How to get there & getting around once you arrive
+How to get to Guilin & Yangshuo & getting around

 How to get between Yangshuo & Guilin?